Purav1267/Task-Tracker/README.md

 - [ ] Pagination for large task lists
 - [ ] Unit and integration tests

-## 📝 Notes for Video Submission
+## 📝 Development Notes

-### Key Points to Highlight:
-1. **Architecture Decision**: Explain why you chose Express.js + MongoDB over Firebase, emphasizing the learning value and full-stack demonstration.
+### Architecture Decisions

+1. **REST API Architecture**: Chose Express.js + MongoDB over Firebase to demonstrate full-stack development skills and provide more control over backend logic.

+2. **OAuth Implementation**: Google Sign-In uses Google Identity Services (newer approach) for better user experience.

-2. **Security Implementation**: Walk through the JWT middleware that ensures users can only access their own tasks.
+3. **Task Privacy**: All tasks are automatically scoped to the authenticated user.
+The backend middleware ensures users can only access their own tasks.

-3. **OAuth Integration**: Demonstrate Google Sign-In functionality and explain the token verification process.

-4. **Filtering & Search**: Demonstrate the client-side filtering and search functionality, explaining the useMemo hook for performance optimization.

-5. **Responsive Design**: Show the application working on different screen sizes, highlighting Tailwind's responsive utilities.

-6. **Code Organization**: Explain the separation between frontend and backend, and how the API layer abstracts HTTP requests.
+4. **Real-time Updates**: Current implementation uses polling (refresh on actions).
+Real-time updates could be added using Socket.io.

+5. **Error Handling**: Basic error handling with try-catch blocks and user-friendly messages.
+Production applications would benefit from more sophisticated error handling.

+## 📄 License

+This project was created for the BREW Hiring Assignment.

 ## 👤 Author

 [Your Name]
 [Your Email]
 [Your GitHub Profile]

+---

+**Built with ❤️ for BREW**